 Set beautifully between the Caribbean Sea and the majestic Sierra Nevada mountains, Santa Marta has stolen my heart.
-I have spent weeks in the region, traveling, exploring, and working on this blog and other projects.
-I can comfortably say that Santa Marta is a close contestant to becoming one of the best destinations in Colombia, and South America, for full-time travelers and digital nomads.
+I have spent weeks in the region, travelling, exploring, and working on this blog and other projects.
+I can comfortably say that Santa Marta is a close contestant to becoming one of the best destinations in Colombia, and South America, for full-time travellers and digital nomads.

 Colombia is quickly becoming the new destination for digital nomads seeking sea, sun, relaxed lifestyle and affordable cost of living.
 Until now, Medellin held the title of the best city in Colombia to live as a digital nomad.
 Yet with year-round sun, a great variety of beaches, and a relaxed Costa vibe – Santa Marta is becoming a very close contender, and I completely understand why.

 I absolutely love Santa Marta.
 In fact, I have spent around three weeks there in total during my coast trip.
 I have travelled along the whole Caribbean coast of Colombia, and Santa Marta became my resting and working post.

 Santa Marta has it all.
 With the improving infrastructure and growing number of hostels catering for digital nomads, it is definitely a town to consider when looking for your temporary home.

 So how Santa Marta compares to Medellin as a digital nomads hub?